 2. Pantone no. In many industries, pantone no. is the color bible.With the Pantone no, the color information is more accurate.
 It can help shorten the lead time for color confirmation.

 All colors are analyzed with spectral colorimeters to avoid human error.If necessary, we can provide customers the plastic color boards to check the color with Pantone or their color samples.

 Step 5 - Mass Production

-Now your custom cutlery is ready and your company can start to enjoy the benefit from your exclusive cutlery for you customers.
+Now your customized cutlery is ready and your company can start to enjoy the benefit from your exclusive cutlery for you customers.

-If you would like to learn more about our custom process, you are welcome to visit our Process Flow page.
+If you would like to learn more about our customized process, you are welcome to visit our Process Flow page.